 Price: 1 JOD (1.41 USD)

-4. Cross the spectacular Siq Gorge
+6. Cross the spectacular Siq Gorge

 Positioned in front of the Al Khazaney or the Treasury, the Siq Gorge leads you to the city of Petra.
-Its height is between 91 – 182 meters (299 – 597 ft) and the unique thing about this place is that this was not formed because of water erosion, but because of tectonic forces, which split the sandstone mountain into half.
+Its height is between 91 – 182 m (299 – 597 ft) and the unique thing about this place is that it was not formed because of water erosion, but because of tectonic forces, which split the sandstone mountain in half.
 This led to the creation of a narrow and very deep pathway.
 With passing time, water from flash floods has smoothened the sharp edges.
 It’s a long walk but there are horses and donkeys on rent that can carry you and there are many enthralling sights along the way.

 Siq Gorge